drush211/Speedruns/Games/X_Men_Arcade/Guides/6P_Japanese_Expert.md

   * Ult the tank-men on the right.
   * Ult the tank-men on the right, then take a laser to the back to die.
-  * Ult the left side to take everything (EVERYTHING!!!) out, then jump to the right and ult the tank-men as neeeded.
+  * Ult the left side to take everything (EVERYTHING!!!) out, then jump to the right and ult the tank-men as needed.
   * Move on to the sub-bosses and try to bundle them in ults as much as possible.
 The re-boss fights only allow 3 at a time, so take them out in a group if possible, but at least take out 1 go get to the next screen.
 To